JohnTerragnoli/ECE281_CE3/README.md

 Is reset synchronous or asynchronous?
 It is synchronous because the logic involving the reset only occurs on the rising edge of a clock, thus ensuring that it is in sync with the clock.

+#**Important Notes**
+When designing the logic for this computer exercise, extra caution was used to ensure that no cases were left unspecified.
+This way no decisions were left up to the computer/complier, which might decide to create latches or memory where there should not be any, which would create problems in the implementation and the future of the program.